-Safety and Suitability of Premises, Environment and Equipment Fire safety and Emergency Evacuation- adopted February 2024
+Fire safety and Emergency Evacuation- adopted February 2025

 We ensure the highest possible standard of fire precautions are in place.
 The person in charge and staff are familiar with the current legal requirements.
 Where necessary we seek the advice of a competent person, such as a Fire Safety Consultant.
-A Fire Safety Log Book is used to record the findings of risk assessment, any actions taken or incidents that have occurred and our fire drills.
 We ensure our policy is in line with the procedures specific to our building, making reasonable adjustments as required.

-Fire Safety Consultant Churches Fire - Fire Marshalls Manager and Deputy Manager.
+Fire Safety Consultant are: Churches Fire

+Designated Fire Marshalls are: Karen and Holly